maxwellsor169/Hang-man-game/README.md

 </details>

 **PEP8 Compliance**:
-- Code was tested on PEP8 python linter to clearify all possible errors.
+- Code was tested on PEP8 python linter to clarify all possible errors.
 - Clearing of whitespaces after codes were done.
-- Correct writting of docstrings.
+- Correct writing of docstrings.
 - Reducing the length of line characters to the standard 79characters

 ### Checking on Browsers and Other Devices

-- **Device check**: the game was tested on a laptop and a mobile phone and its use and functionality was ok.
+- **Device check**: the game was tested on a laptop and a mobile phone and its use and functionality were ok.
-- **Browser**: game was tested on chrome and microsoft edge, funtions and its display was ok.
+- **Browser**: the game was tested on Chrome and Microsoft edge, funCtions and its display was ok.

 ## Deployment